My Initial Thoughts About the 8x10 Intrepid Large Format Camera vs. Chamonix

 Bellows are available in four colors (black, blue, green, red) and they are made with ripstop nylon, so they should be very durable and last a lifetime.
 They have an internal IR-proofing layer to help assure there are no light leaks.

 The camera is made with birch plywood.
 On the surface, I am not too excited about this choice, but I understand it.
 This really helps keep the weight down, as well as the price.
 Most of my view cameras look and feel like a piece of art themselves, so I am not sure how I feel about the camera being made from plywood.
+I also have significant concerns about the long-term viability of plywood when used out in the landscape on a regular basis.
+I don't think that is their audience, but it is worth mentioning in case you are a landscape photographer that works out in the elements.

 The structural components are made from anodized aluminum, so this should provide a lifetime of use.